ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 Painting walls with a paint sprayer involves using a special unit that spreads the paint onto the surface using high pressure.
 It is a very interesting and unusual method for interior painting, although it might be problematic for some people.

 Before using the sprayer, you should prepare it - pour the paint into it.
 Make sure to test it before applying the paint on the wall.
 It's important to keep the right pressure level (around 3 bars) as you work, as well as maintain a proper distance (15-20 cm/6-7 inches).
-Otherwise the paint might cover the walls unevenly,casing unaesthetic-looking smudges.
+Otherwise, the paint might cover the walls unevenly,casing unaesthetic-looking smudges.

 {:.distinction.distinction-information}